lilliannguyen97/Portfolio/Me/README.md

 * **The long time spent on a task is attributed to the lack of technology experience.** — Poor UX is not one of the problems for navigating the app because the participant thinks their technical ability needs to be improved, which, in turn, obscures the possibility of the system being a problem.

-### UX Storytelling
-I created personas and scenarios on the target audience:

-* A man with medium technical literacy and wants to have transparent and timely updates on his reports.
-* A new undergraduate with high technical literacy and wants to browse and search for other reports in her community.
-* An elderly woman with low technical literacy and wants to submit reports quickly and effortlessly.